-Before we go to far in our discussion of this week's Co-Op Classic, I feel I must come clean with our readers.
+Before we go too far in our discussion of this week's Co-Op Classic, I feel I must come clean with our readers.
 I am a huge fan of the Terminator movies.
 I first saw the original when I was about 15 or so, and I totally loved it.
 The time travel angle, the intense chase scenes, the unstoppable nature of the Terminator, all of these worked together to make a truly memorable movie.
 (It helped that Linda Hamilton was a total fox.)
 So great was my devotion to the movie (my wife loves them too!) that my boys are named after characters from the movies: Kyle and Connor, respectively.
 I remember that when T2: Judgment Day was released in theaters, it was seriously hyped.
 You couldn't go anywhere without seeing a poster, can of soda, or magazine with Arnold's face on it.
 It was no surprise then, that a video game based on the movie would hit the arcades.
-Terminator 2: Judgment Day, the arcade game, was a co-op experience that was memorable in it's own right.
+Terminator 2: Judgment Day, the arcade game, was a co-op experience that was memorable in its own right.

 If there was one bad thing about the movies, it was the fact that you never saw too much of the future war against the machines.
 Not so in the arcade game!
 You took on the role of a T-800 who was helping the resistance and aiding John Connor, the humans' leader.
 Your buddy could join up as another Arnold model; this saved lots of problems, I am sure, as who wouldn't want to be Schwarzenegger, right?
 The game began by tossing you into the devastation of a battlefield ravaged by the war.
 Dozens of skeletal terminators came your way, often popping up right from the bottom of the screen.
 Pipe bombs and missile launched your way could be destroyed in midair to avoid damage.
 Occasionally, you were joined by human fighters, and (rather annoyingly) you lost points for killing them, which was bad, since they always seemed to be in your way.